darvil82/HammerLanguageChanger/README.md

 Would you like to translate Hammer to to your language?
 Help us to do so!

-**If you want to change the hammer language to any of the availables, click here.** https://github.com/L89David/HammerLanguageChanger/wiki/Installation
+**If you want to change the hammer language to any of the availables: https://github.com/L89David/HammerLanguageChanger/wiki/Installation**

 **If you want to help us to create another translation, click here.** (placeholder)

 ![HLCInstaller](https://i.imgur.com/wEL5XMH.png)